ngrq123/raisume/README.md

 - CosmosDB Connection Session Expiration

-While loading the skills data into CosmosDB, the cursor repeatedly timed out despite setting `no_cursor_timeout=True`.
+While generating the embeddings to store as vector field in CosmosDB, the cursor repeatedly timed out despite setting `no_cursor_timeout=True`.
 As a result, we were unable to load our data into CosmosDB.
 We solved this by implementing a recursive solution to carry on the data loading in a new session from where the previous cursor has left off.

 ```python
 def add_collection_content_vector_field(self, collection_name: str):